mileallen/pod/readme.md

 The former attribute marks a container `div` that can switch between mutiple components.
 Each alternative is declared in its own template, in turn marked with a `compid` attribute.
 Note: these `compid` templates need to be inside the scope of the wrapper `div`.

-As with `pFor` loops, for all templates, be sure to put your component inside a single outer container div.
+As with `pFor`, for all templates, be sure to put your component inside a single outer container div.
 It's ID is immaterial to Pod.

 ```
 <div pComp="componentVar1"> </div>